- Visitors and Volunteers

 Required for grades 2 – 5 (Black, Navy Blue, or Dark Brown only).
 No large buckles (No larger than 1-1/1/2 inches), rhinestones, sequins or flashy items on belts.
 Solid colors only.

-No large headbands (animal ears, large flowers etc…) or large bows which become a distraction to students.
+No large headbands, no animal ear headbands, or large bows/flowers which become a distraction to students.
+No attachable tails.

 All Uniforms must be properly fitting.